 Stroll across the Chapel Bridge (Kapellbrücke), Lucerne’s most famous tourist attraction.
 The old covered footbridge is decorated with beautiful historic paintings the length of the interior ceiling.

-Another famous monument is the Lion Memorial, which commemorates the Swiss guards who lost their lives during the French Revolution.
-There is also a glacier museum nearby that displays natural remnants from the last Ice Age 20,000 years ago.
+Another famous monument is the Lion Memorial, commemorating the Swiss guards who lost their lives during the French Revolution.
+A glacier museum is nearby that displays natural remnants from the last Ice Age 20,000 years ago.

 Other fascinating museums include The Swiss Transportation Museum and Alpineum Museum, making it a favourite destination for family trips.
-If you can spare more than a day, two days in Lucerne is highly recommended.
+Two days in Lucerne are highly recommended if you can spare more than a day.

 The Rhine Falls